 Leaving the historic centre, it's just steps to the waterfront.
 Here you can take a stroll along the promenade to the nearby pebbled beaches.
 We especially enjoyed having dinner at a lovely restaurant with a view of the Bourtzi, the old Venetian fort on the tiny island in the harbour.

 From Nafplio it's a short drive to the remarkable ancient Theatre of Epidaurus (go on the way if you're coming from Athens) and marvel at the acoustics and wonderful setting.
-Nafplio is also a great base for exploring the ancient sites of Corinth and Mycenae.
+Nafplio is also a great base for exploring the Peloponnese including the archaeological sites of Corinth, ancient Olympia and Mycenae.

 Athens is large, working city, the kind that can feel a little inaccessible when you first arrive, especially if you don't have a local to show you around.
 To enjoy your time in Athens, I suggest doing your research and carefully picking where you want to base yourself for your stay.
 Spending a few days here will also give you a chance to get to know the city.

-While you're in Athens, visiting the Acropolis to see the Pathenon and the associated sites is a must.
+While you're in Athens, visiting the Acropolis to see the Panthenon and other Greek ruins is a must.
 But also take your time to see some of the other attractions in the city, and be sure to venture out of Plaka, the touristy neighbourhood at the foot of the Acropolis.

 Walk through Kolonáki, one of Athens more upmarket areas with wonderful shopping and easy access to some of the less-visited museums.
 Take the funicular up Lykavittós Hill for breathtaking views of the city, and pick a museum or art gallery to spend the afternoon in - the Byzantine Museum, the National Gallery and the National Archaeological Museum are all favourites.
 The food in Athens is excellent so try different restaurants and bars and spend a morning wandering through the market.